woq-blended/woq.github.io/_posts/2014-06-07-quo-vadis-woq.markdown

 ### How to train

 Training is all about absorbing new information, new concepts or optimize concepts already known.
-In any case it is a mental challenge to change something in the day to day behavior (applying ne knowledge is also a change).
+In any case it is a mental challenge to change something in the day to day behavior (applying new knowledge is also a change).

 To achieve such a thing the mind must be open to the challenge and the more it is kept within the boundaries of the day job the less new knowledge can be absorbed.